 Virginia Wesleyan has often been defined by its desirable and unique location in southeastern Virginia.
-The College is just minutes from the Atlantic Ocean and the Chesapeake Bay, on a beautiful 300-acre wooded campus, set in the heart of the state's most populous metropolitan region.
-Hampton Roads is home to a host of business, governmental, and cultural institutions, as well as rich historical and natural resources that offer tremendous opportunities for students.
+The University is just minutes from the Atlantic Ocean and the Chesapeake Bay, on a beautiful 300-acre wooded campus, set in the heart of Hampton Roads, which is ranked as the 37th most populous metropolitan area in the U.S. Hampton Roads is home to a host of business, governmental, and cultural institutions, as well as rich historical and natural resources that offer tremendous opportunities for students.